Namespaces and assemblies

 The second argument is the target directory path (in the local filesystem).

-Optional arguments specify various compression options like traversal mode or action on existing files.
+Optional arguments specify various compression options like traversal mode or action

 // extract whole ZIP archive to 'C:\Data' directory